AdamKyle/flare/resources/info/tips/section-1.md

 from passive skills that effect and unlock things such as passive buffs, blueprints for new buildings and so on, for your kingdoms.

 Your character, as they grow, will only get as powerful as the amount of time you are willing to invest.
 Sure you can kill a Satanic Cult Leader, but are you utilizing the power of your character?
 Can they kill the same critter in a [special location]()?
-Are you getting every last bit of power out of them?
+Are you getting every last bit of power out of your character?

+If you are a heretic, are you casting as opposed to attacking?

+You will also need to craft/enchant while fighting to raise your crafting and enchanting levels.
+While yes Disenchanting will raise the enchanting level, you only get 50% of the xp you would get for enchanting applied when disenchanting.

+Again, yes you can buy the shop gear - maybe throw in some shiny green uniques, but without gearing properly towards your class, you won't be utilizing it's full potential to be able to do the mass amounts of damage required for special locations, Shadow Plane or even Hell (mid to end game locations).

-For example a Level 234 Fighter, decked out in enchanted gear (that they made or bought) will be stronger than a character in nothing but shop gear and a couple of the faction uniques.
+For example a Level 234 Fighter, decked out in enchanted gear (that they made or bought) will be stronger than a character in nothing but shop gear and a couple of the faction uniques at the same level/class.

+## The end of the walk through ...

+Phew child!
+We made it!

+We haven't even scratched the surface!
+We haven't talked about [Kingdoms](/information/kingdoms) or even [Alchemy](/information/alchemy) a skill locked behind a quest!

+We haven't even touched [Passive skills](/information/passive-skills) or half the other information.
+But alas this is where I leave you to explore on your own.

+There is a ton of infromation here in the help docs to answer questions, and should you have more - come to [discord](https://discord.gg/hcwdqJUerh) where I shall answer them all!